 Sound IQ presents nearshore data in map services, or "composite" maps, that combine multiple data layers.
 The system enables us to overlay and correlate such information as forage fish spawning beaches, eelgrass beds and shoreline hardening features, among many other datasets.

 The SoundIQ system attempts to incorporate multiple datasets into one site.
-However, not all formats are compatible with each other.The Island County Beach Watchers Coastal Resource Atlas is a valuable multi-year dataset.
-Click here to view information.
+However, not all formats are compatible with each other.The Island County Beach Watchers Coastal Resource Atlas is a valuable multi-year dataset that is also accessible online.
+Click here to view this resource.